awsdocs/aws-snowball-developer-guide/doc_source/limits.md

 The following limitations exist for creating AWS Snowball Edge appliance jobs:

-+ For security purposes, jobs must be completed within 360 days of the AWS Snowball Edge appliance being prepared\.
++ For security purposes, jobs must be completed within 120 days of the AWS Snowball Edge appliance being prepared\.
+If you need to keep one or more devices for longer than 120 days, contact AWS Support\.

 + Currently, AWS Snowball Edge appliance doesn't support server\-side encryption with AWS Key Management Service–managed keys \(SSE\-KMS\) or server\-side encryption with customer\-provided keys \(SSE\-C\)\.
 AWS Snowball Edge appliance does support server\-side encryption with Amazon S3–managed encryption keys \(SSE\-S3\)\.
 For more information on SSE\-S3, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service Developer Guide\.*